adamscott/godot-website/collections/_release_4_5/entry-highlights-script-backtracing.md

 title: Script backtracing
 blockquote: How deep the rabbit hole goes?
 text: |
-  Using the Release build target has been a blessing and a curse for numerous developers.

-  It permits the game to continue running even if it encountered an unexpected error, enhancing the players' experience.
-But it prevents the developers to get crucial information that is sorely needed to iron out issues.
+  Those who launched a game using Godot can attest: it is often hard to debug why an error occurs on users devices.
+Is it a problem caused by the developers code or is it instead a bug from the engine itself?

   That's why we're introducing custom loggers and script backtracing.

   Custom loggers permit developers to intercept log messages and errors.
 That enables the possibility of creating a bug reporting tool from within your game.

-  Script backtracing, on the other hand, give developers the exact detail on where an issue happened in the code.
-Those are available in the Release build as well. (just make sure that the _Debug > Settings > GDScript > Always Track Call Stacks_ project setting is enabled)
+  Script backtracing, on the other hand, give developers the exact detail on where an issue happened in the code. (just make sure that the _Debug > Settings > GDScript > Always Track Call Stacks_ project setting is enabled)

+  Developers will now be able to report issues to the [issue tracker](https://github.com/godotengine/godot/issues) more accurately, making Godot more stable for them and their users.
 contributors:
   - name: Mikael Hermansson
     github: mihe